-1.1 EQC Seam Roof Systems consist of coverings of interlocking profiled coated and uncoated aluminium sheets, attached to the roof substructure by stainless steel or aluminium halters.
+1.1 EQC Seam Aluminium Standing Seam Roof Systems consist of coverings of interlocking profiled coated and uncoated aluminium sheets, attached to the roof substructure by stainless steel or aluminium halters.
 The seams of adjacent sheets are rolled over the halter heads to secure them without penetration of the outer sheet.
 The halters are mechanically fixed to the Quattro bar and bracket support system which, in turn, is attached by mechanical fasteners either directly to the roof purlins or mounted on top hat sections fixed to structural decking or timber structures.
 Halters may also be attached directly to suitable structural plywood (18 mm minimum thickness), timber or OSB decking.
-The system also comprises insulation and accessories for fixing to steel or timber purlins and structural decking on roofs with a finished fall from 1° to 70°.
-The sheets can be manufactured with convex and concave curves or tapered.
-The curved sheets are installed with a minimum self-curved radius of 45 metres convex, 50 metres concave.
+The systems also comprise insulation and accessories for fixing to steel or timber purlins and structural decking on roofs with a finished fall from 1 to 70°.
+The sheets can be manufactured with convex and concave curves, or tapered.
+The sheets can be installed with a minimum self-curved radius of 45 metres convex, 50 metres concave.
 Access for maintenance and repair, if required, should be considered during the design process.